 A non-profit, low cost, open source kit for learning electronics anywhere.

 This kit is designed to be used without any tools.
-It is self contained and only requires a USB OTG cable and a computer.
-Under some configurations, the USB OTG cable can be done away with.
+It is self contained and only requires a USB cable and a computer.

-One of the biggest audiences for introducing to electronics are children, and by lowering the cost, it makes it an easier purchase for their caregivers.
+One of the biggest audiences for introduction to electronics are children.
+It is an easier purchase for parents if the kit is low cost.
 For educators, a low unit price coupled with excellent documentation goes a long way in providing a basis to teach basic electronics.

-Another benefit of having this kit is that you're not restricted to what is within the kit, but rather, what you can or want to build.
+Another benefit of having this kit is that you're not restricted to what is within the kit, but what you can or want to build.
 Want to build a solar charger?
 There is a tutorial for that.
-Want to run motors?
+Want to make an IOT racecar?
 There is a tutorial for that.
-You are buying and playing with parts used in actual products out on the market.
+You are buying and playing with parts used in actual products.

 The advantages of being cheap means that more kits can be produced.